braydentang1/NHLPlayoffs/README.md

 - [x] 1.
 Finish the scraping automation.
 - [x] 2.
 Redo the modelling script.
 In particular, the for loops are awful and there is a lot of code that can be improved.
 - [x] 3.
 Try to improve the model; ideally 0.63 consistently should be possible.
 Add 2013 data.
 - [ ] 4/5.
-Document how to run the scripts for scratch + other critical decisions.
+Document how to run the scripts from scratch + other critical decisions.
 - [ ] 4/5.
 Shiny app.

 Data Pulled From: